luca-moser/bct_curl/README.md

 This repository implements a batched binary encoded ternary Curl, using Hans Moog's Go implementation as a reference.

-The batch hasher collects up to a timeout of 50 milliseconds trits input to hash.
+The batched BCTCurl collects up to a timeout of 50 milliseconds trits inputs to hash.
 All the inputs must be of the same length.

 On an i7-8850u CPU, it is able to throughput ~15k txs hashes/s (**per core**) given 8019 trits of transaction input data per request.
 Running on 4 cores, this yields over **~50k transaction hashes per second**.